 Photography blogging essentials

 So, to wrap up…

-From a practical point of view, you need to allocate time for creating blogs and other forms of content and choose that time wisely based on when you’re feeling most creative, and use prompts to get you started.
+From a practical point of view, you need to allocate time for creating blogs and other forms of content.
+Choose that time wisely based on when you’re feeling most creative, and use prompts to get you started.
 Then, you’ll be more likely to get it done.

-Plus, you need to have a content strategy; a clear idea of who you’re writing for, the purpose of your content, and your overall goal so that you don’t waste time creating drafts that you don’t end up ever publishing or getting so stuck that you decide to abandon the idea of blogging for your photography business altogether!
+Plus, you need to have a content strategy; a clear idea of who you’re writing for, the purpose of your content, and your overall goal.
+That way, you won’t waste time creating drafts that you don’t end up ever publishing or getting so stuck that you decide to abandon the idea of blogging for your photography business altogether!